NextJSTemplates/startup-nextjs/README.md

 [![Deploy with Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/NextJSTemplates/startup-nextjs)

-### 📄 License
+## 📄 License

-Startup is 100% free and open-source, feel free to use with your personal and commercial projects.
+Startup is 100% free and open-source.
+Feel free to use this customized version with your personal and commercial projects.

-### 💜 Support
+## 💜 Support

-If you like the template, please star this repository to inspire the team to create more stuff like this and reach more users like you!
+If you find this template and my enhancements useful, please star this repository.
+Your support inspires developers to create and share more amazing resources!

-### ✨ Explore and Download - Free [Next.js Templates](https://nextjstemplates.com)
+## ✨ Explore More

+Discover other free and premium templates at [Next.js Templates](https://nextjstemplates.com).